emmalepsy/emmalepsy.github.io/_posts/2015-11-04-why-freelancers-should-discuss-rates.md

 By sharing what we charge, we can encourage those who are working for scraps to narrow in and charge more.

-## Freelancing Can Be Isolating & Lonely
+## Freelancing can be isolating & lonely

 When I went to an office every day, I had a whole audience.
 They listened to my jokes, partook in my various pranks, and helped me fill my Amazon shopping cart.
 I had a manager who not only helped me prioritize tasks, but also helped me grow and develop as a professional.